todx0/chatbot/README.md

 ## Usage

+If you reply to the bot's message, the bot will always reply back.

+If you reply to a person's message and tag the bot, it will reply to the person's message.

+Mentioning the bot will result in a reply.
+Same as /q command but bot also knows recent context.

 Please refer to `app/config.ts` for configuration and usage instructions.

 - `botBehavior`: Set up desired bot behavior.
 - `isTelegramPremium`: If bot account have Telegram premium, setting this to true will allow the bot to automatically transcribe media messages.
 - `chatCommands`: Set to true or false to enable or disable particular commands.
+- `maxHistoryLength`: Max length of a history that is being passed to bot.
+More history - more expensive API calls.
 ### Random reply
 - `randomReply`: This setting enables the bot to randomly reply to a message in chat.
 - `replyThreshold`: The minimum length of a sentence that triggers a random reply to avoid responding to very short messages.